rollup/d3-jsnext/README.md

 var projection = albers();
 ```

+## How does it work?

+ES6 modules were designed from the ground for [static analysis](http://en.wikipedia.org/wiki/Static_program_analysis), which lets us determine which bits of a library you're using.
+(With CommonJS (i.e. node/browserify) and AMD modules, that just isn't possible.)

+But you have to use the right tools. [rollup](https://github.com/rollup/rollup) is an ES6 module bundle that's smart enough to only include the right bits of code.

 ## Does it really make that much difference?

 Yes!
 Minified and gzipped, d3 weighs around **53kb**.
-An adaptation of the [Voronoi Tesselation example](http://bl.ocks.org/mbostock/4060366) - you can see it [here](TK) - weighs just **8kb**, including the example code itself.
+An adaptation of the [Voronoi Tesselation example](http://bl.ocks.org/mbostock/4060366) - you can see it [here](https://github.com/rollup/d3-jsnext/tree/master/examples/voronoi) - weighs just **8kb**, including the example code itself.
 Depending on which of d3's functions you're actually using, the savings can be even more dramatic.

 ## How do I use it?

-Check out the [examples](TK) folder to see how to use d3-jsnext.
+Check out the [examples](https://github.com/rollup/d3-jsnext/tree/master/examples) folder to see how to use d3-jsnext.
 You need to have a build step which takes your source code and bundles it up, but it can be as simple as typing a single command into your terminal.
 In theory, any ES6-aware module bundler will work, but for best results use [rollup](https://github.com/rollup/rollup).

 ## Table of import names